yozaner1324/PCC-Functions/README.md

 * function1 uses `SpringContetBootstrappingInitializer` to create and persist an `ApplicationContext`.
 * function2 uses a bean declared in the configuration class used by function1 to create the `ApplicationContext`.
-* holder is only relevant if using one of teh non-recommended methods.
+* holder is only relevant if using one of the non-recommended methods.
 It will create and store an `ApplicatioContext`.

 holder has code for using Spring with and without Spring Boot; currently, the Spring Boot code is commented out.
 The Spring Boot dependency is also commented out in the pom.xml.